“Exactly Why A Marriage Or Love Relationship Ends And What To Do About It”

 3-time World Champion

-If you want to get your ex back or are experiencing a painful break-up of any kind, my heart goes out to you.
+If you want to get your ex back or you are trying to save your marriage, my heart goes out to you.
 I believe this is one of the most painful events you can experience–sometimes even more than the death of a partner, precisely because it is voluntary.